wert-io/widget-initializer/README.md

 ```
 </td>
 <td>
-Event informs about changes in user position on the flow.
+Informs about the changes in user's position in the flow.
 </td>
     </tr>
 </table>

 ### Configuration object methods

-After creating a configuration object, you can call **mount** method to show the widget to the user (in this case, make sure that you've set **container_id** option).
+After creating a configuration object, you can call **mount** method to show the module to the user (in this case, make sure that you've set **container_id** option).

 ```
 wertWidget.mount();